mat-s/100-days-of-code/r1-log.md

 ### Day 19: November 2, 2019
 **Today's Progress**: Today I digged a bit into ScrollMagic.js and what is possible with it regarding parallax websites.
 It was fun to go through some tutorials

+### Day 20: November 3, 2019
+**Today's Progress**: Cheating Day: Due to a deadline I included my challenge into work again.
+So I was working with some image scalling todos, more ScrollMagic.js and DOM manipulation.
+Right now I am really struggeling timewise.